canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 git push -u origin master
 ```

-Now [setup your build on Launchpad](https://docs.snapcraft.io/build-snaps/ci-integration). *Note that you will need to use the same snap name in the store as in name in `name:`, so chose something unique to make your life easier.*
+Now [set up your build on Launchpad](https://docs.snapcraft.io/build-snaps/ci-integration). *Note that you will need to use the same snap name in the store as in `name:`, so chose something unique to make your life easier.*

 Don't bother with publishing to the store (yet) you can download the snap and deploy it as follows:

-On your desktop go to the snap webpage (e.g. https://code.launchpad.net/~alan-griffiths/+snap/iot-example-graphical-snap), find the build for your device architecture and download it and copy to your device.
+On your desktop go to the snap webpage (https://code.launchpad.net/~/+snaps), find the build for your device architecture and download it and copy to your device.
 For example:
 ```bash
 wget https://code.launchpad.net/~alan-griffiths/+snap/iot-example-graphical-snap/+build/226518/+files/iot-example-graphical-snap_0.1_arm64.snap
 scp iot-example-graphical-snap_0.1_arm64.snap   alan-griffiths@192.168.1.159:~